 By Nolan Kowal, Sport Performance Specialist

 Team Manitoba is made up of some of the top athletes, coaches, and managers in the province.
 They train for months – some even years – with dreams of participating in the Canada Games.
-Planning for the 2023 Canada Games in Prince Edward Island is well underway, and Team Manitoba is once again preparing to represent our province with pride while aiming for the podium.

 Part of this preparation involves recruiting volunteer mission staff to help support Team Manitoba on its journey to the Games.
 It’s a long road between that first try-out and ultimately being named to the team, and the heart and soul of Team Manitoba, our mission staff, are there every step of the way.